ruhani-j/boardventure-boardgame/report.md

-By drawing inspiration from Monopoly's turn-based mechanics, action spaces, and money-based scoring system, our game seeks to create an exciting and interactive experience while introducing fresh elements such as animated movement and mini-games to differentiate itself.
+By drawing inspiration from Monopoly's turn-based mechanics, action spaces, and money-based scoring system, our game seeks to create an exciting and interactive experience while introducing fresh elements such as animated movement and action cards to differentiate itself.

 3.  **Problem Statement**